 Treat MDF and HDF With Caution

 MDF and HDF, medium density fiberboard and high density fiberboard, respectively, are at first glance, just glorified particle board.
-In truth, that’s not a terrible way to put it.
 However, MDF and HDF are much more highly engineered products.
 The particle size is very, very fine, and those particles are bonded together under much higher pressure.
 This makes it very dense compared to particle board, or even plywood or some solid woods.
 It also sands perfectly smoothly, to a silky, paper-like finish.

 MDF/HDF’s major advantages are that they’re cheaper than solid wood, and hold complex edge shapes even better than solid wood, enabling more intricate designs.
 They also cut extremely smoothly, unlike particle board or plywood.
 Finally, they’re cheaper than solid wood, and not susceptible to warping.